Tuman Monastery: Origin

 Historically, the building of the monastery began in the second half of the 14th century and was finished just before the Battle of Kosovo in 1389.
 It was endowed by one of the vojvodas of the Serbian Prince Lazar, but it is not known exactly by which one.

 Local legends name the knight Miloš Obilić, who had a court at the neighboring village of Dvorište, as the ktitor of the monastery.
-While Obilić was hunting in the forest, he accidentally wounded Zosimus the Sinait, who lived in the neighboring cave.
+While Obilić was hunting in the forest, he accidentally wounded Zosimus the Sinaite, who lived in the neighboring cave.
 Obilić took Zosimus to the healer who lived at his court, but Zosimus told him to leave him to die.
 At the place where he died, as an act of repentance, Obilić started building the church.
 When he got to the roof, he received a letter from Prince Lazar who summoned him for the Battle of Kosovo.
-Since Obilić died in the battle, local Vlach population finished the church, around which the monastery developed.
+Since Obilić died in the battle, the local Vlach population finished building the church, around which the monastery developed.